cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 In Maestro there are two opportunities to edit your manifest file:

 * After your application code has been analyzed (but before you deploy it) by using the _advanced_ tab.
-* After your application has been deployed, by clicking on *Configuration Files* and then the *Manifest* tab in the Dashboard
+* After your application has been deployed, by clicking on *Application Settings* &rar; *Configuration Files* and then the *Manifest* tab in the Dashboard

 {% endif %}